litmus/instant-api-ruby/README.md

 In this situation we recommend:

  - pre-requesting known clients before download
- - making parallel HTTP requests, with concurrency tuned to minimise wait time, maximise bandwidth usage, but avoid slow down from network contention.
+ - making parallel HTTP requests, with concurrency tuned to minimise wait time, maximise bandwidth usage, but minimise network contention issues.

 When constrained by bandwidth, simply pre-requesting and then sequentially downloading one preview after another may yield the fastest completion time.
 In most situations, exceeding 15 concurrent connections is unlikely to improve overall completion time.